-We own a granted patent in Australia and several pending applications directed to compositions comprising a low dose of MIN-117 and their use for treating depression, sleep disorders, and improving cognitive impairment in patients with depression.
-Applications in this family are also pending in the United States, Europe, Australia, Brazil, Canada, Chile, Colombia, Israel, Mexico, New Zealand, Peru, Russia, and South Africa.
+We own granted patents in Australia and Chile, as well as several pending applications in the United States, Europe, Australia, Brazil, Canada, Colombia, Israel, Mexico, New Zealand, Peru, Russia, and South Africa that cover compositions comprising a low dose of MIN-117 and their use for treating depression, sleep disorders, and improving cognitive impairment in patients with depression.
 Patents that grant from these applications will expire no earlier than January 24, 2034.
 A patent term extension of up to five years may be available in the United States.